 The BCPIPA, ABPIPA and QBPIPA apply more generally to employee information than PIPEDA.

-Alberta law is currently the only Canadian privacy legislation of general application to include mandatory data breach reporting obligations, though reporting obligations also exist in several legislative schemes applicable to health information, and amendments to PIPEDA have been proposed that would make breach reporting mandatory at the federal level.
+Alberta law is currently the only Canadian privacy legislation of general application to impose data breach reporting obligations, though reporting obligations also exist in several legislative schemes applicable to health information, and such a requirement is forthcoming under PIPEDA.

 For transfers of personal information to recipients in Canada subject to PIPEDA, individuals in countries that have implemented Directive 95/46/EC on data protection should consult Commission Decision 2002/2/EC on the adequate protection of personal data provided by the Canadian Personal Information Protection and Electronic Documents Act (PIPEDA Decision).

 As of the date of writing, the province of Manitoba has also enacted a general purpose privacy law, The Personal Information Protection and Identity Theft Prevention Act.
-While this law is similar to the provincial laws in place in British Columbia and Alberta, it has not yet been declared in force, and it remains uncertain whether it will be deemed "substantially similar" to PIPEDA.
+While this law is similar to the provincial laws in place in British Columbia and Alberta, it has not yet been declared in force, and it remains uncertain when it will be declared in force and whether it will be deemed "substantially similar" to PIPEDA.